NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 The President, VP of Laboratory Operations, IT Director, Technicians, and Scientists have authority to analyze results, including statements of conformity, opinions, or interpretations.

 ###### (c) ######
-The President, VP of Laboratory Operations, IT Director, Head of Human Resources, Technicians, and Scientists have authority to review, authorize, and report results.
+The President, VP of Laboratory Operations, IT Director, Executive Assistant, Technicians, and Scientists have authority to review, authorize, and report results.

 ## 6.3 Facilities and Environmental Conditions ##